automatictester/crypto-exp/readme.md

 - Good cipher - brute force is the best possible attack
 - Broken cipher - an attack substantially better than brute force exists

+Confusion and diffusion:
+- Two properties of a secure cipher
+- Confusion - relationship between plaintext, ciphertext and the key are difficult to spot
+- Diffusion - changing single bit of plaintext changes half of the bits in ciphertext and vice versa

 Security goals:
 - IND (indistinguishability) - ciphertext should be indistinguishable from random sequence
 - NM (non-malleability) - ciphertext cannot be transformed into another ciphertext, which decrypts to related plaintext